ddpbsd/ossec-documentation/manual/logmonitoring.rst

 OSSEC can monitor text based log files from syslog on unix and Linux systems, and `EventLog` or `EventChannel` log formats on Windows based systems.

 The `localfile` option can be used to monitor a log file.
-See the syntax for :ref:`syntax_localfile`.
+See the syntax for :ref:`syntax_localfile` for more information.

 commands:
 ^^^^^^^^^

+OSSEC is able to run commands on a system and monitor the output.

+See the syntax for :ref:`syntax_command` for more information..